gemini-cli-extensions/stitch/README.md

         /stitch Design a mobile app for people who love skiing in the Alps.
         ```

+## 📜 Terms of Service

+By using this product you agree to the terms and conditions of the following license: [Google APIs Terms of Service](https://pantheon.corp.google.com/tos?id=universal).

 ## 💸 Pricing

 *    Stitch MCP is **free of charge**.